Britain presses on with AstraZeneca vaccine amid questions over trial data

 While the success rate was 90% in the sub-group, some experts said the relatively small number of participants made it harder to be confident in the findings.

-AstraZeneca said the administering of the half dose in the trial had been reviewed and approved by independent data safety monitors and the UK regulator, adding that the regulator publicly confirmed there was “no concern”.
+AstraZeneca said the administering of the half dose had been reviewed and approved by independent data safety monitors and the UK regulator, adding that the regulator publicly confirmed there was “no concern”.

+The success rate of 62% when the full dose was given twice, as it was for most participants, is still above the 50% required by U.S. regulators.
+Europe’s drug regulator has said it will not set a minimum level of efficacy.

+If a vaccine has an efficacy of 50%, it means that if 100 people who haven’t been exposed to the virus are immunised with it, on average, 50 of them would not get infected.

 CEO Pascal Soriot said on Thursday, though, that the drugmaker was likely to run an additional global trial to assess the efficacy of its vaccine using the lower dosage.